-Little Learners Nursery Group uses CCTV in various locations around the nursery site to ensure it remains safe.
-We will adhere to the ICO's code of practice for the use of CCTV
+Little learners Nursery Group does not use CCTV in various locations around the nursery site to ensure it remains safe.
+If LLNG decides to implement CCTV.
+We will adhere to the ICO's code of practice for the use of CCTV.
 We do not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
 Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use.

-The CCTV system that we use stores data for one month
+If LLNG implemented CCTV.
+The CCTV system would be likely to store data for one month.
 Subject access requests apply to CCTV, and can be made by following procedures in the previous section.
 CCTV will only be provided to third parties such as the police, for investigative purposes, if there is a lawful reason to do so.

 Any enquiries about the CCTV system should be directed to the senior leadership team.
+Covert surveillance will only be possible in extreme circumstances.